 Can Estrogen Treatment Help with Women's Heart Health?

-A recent follow-up to a long-term study from the Women’s Health Initiative (WHI) examining the effects of estrogen therapy on postmenopausal women found that this hormone therapy correlated to a significant reduction in the risk of heart disease and mortality for women in their 50s.
+A to a long-term study from the Women’s Health Initiative (WHI) examining the effects of estrogen therapy on postmenopausal women found that this hormone therapy correlated to a significant reduction in the risk of heart disease and mortality for women in their 50s.

 However, the researchers noted that despite this benefits for women in their 50s, the opposite was true for women in their 70s.

-An earlier study by the WHI saw no change in the risk of heart attack as compared with the placebo group.
+An by the WHI saw no change in the risk of heart attack as compared with the placebo group.
 When the estrogen therapy was combined with progestin, another type of hormone, there was an increased risk of heart attack, in addition to an increased risk for breast cancer and stroke.